denisemartini/ModPop/log_ModPop_analysis.md

 ```
 Those were the only two things I changed in the params files.

+###### 8.4.19
+I am rerunning the normal dataset (with all individuals) for a bit longer, increasing the chain length to 8000000.
+Left all other parames as before.

 ##### Modeling in dadi
 ###### 26.3.19
 I have been studying this for a while now and I have been wanting to try out this program ever since I found out about it in 2016.
 It is not an easy one, but might be one of the most interesting to use with this dataset.
 So, there is some preparation to do. dadi is basically a python language, so to run it you write a script of the model you want to test.
 Luckily, I found a nice resource online where all the scripts for the possible modelsI would like to test have already been implemented, together with a few other wrapping options: https://github.com/dportik/dadi_pipeline